Dapto Smelting Works: Concessions from NSW Government

 The new company was able to obtain reductions in rail freight costs, for both coal and ore.
 It also obtained the complete removal of wharfage charges for Broken Hill ore and other New South Wales ore that was landed in Sydney, and a reduction in wharfage charges for ore from other places.
 The immediate effect was an increase in the amount of ore arriving at the smelter, reportedly, 50 to 80 rail wagon loads per day.

 End of the Illawarra Harbour port scheme

 The reduction in rail freight and wharfage costs was a timely development.
 The Illawarra Harbour port scheme was quietly, but finally, abandoned around mid 1902.
-The crossing of the South Coast line by the Illawarra Harbour and Land Company's railway—Illawarra Crossing—closed, in July 1902, and was removed.
+The crossing of the Illawarra railway line by the Illawarra Harbour and Land Company's railway—Illawarra Crossing—closed, in July 1902, and was removed.
 After that only a set of points from the main line, three exchange sidings at Dapto, and the segment of the private railway leading to the smelter were in use.

 An artificial harbour—the Outer Harbour—was by then being constructed progressively, at Port Kembla.
 The southern breakwater was constructed first.
 By late 1902, it already extended to 1000 feet and its end was in 26 feet deep water.